 Another consequence of childhood obesity is the triggering of an earlier entrance into puberty, which may be unsettling or stressful for a child.8,22

 Psychosocial / Mental health consequences

 Childhood obesity is accompanied by significant health costs due to the increase in associated non-communicable diseases, such as diabetes and CVD.
-In the European Union (EU), every year approximately 7% of the national health budget is spent on the obesity-linked diseases.36 In England alone, an estimated £5.1 billion was spent by health services on overweight and obesity-related ill-health in 2014/15.64 As an increased proportion of the population becomes obese, an increased proportion of national healthcare expenditure needs to be spent on the prevention and treatment of obesity and obesity-related health problems.
+In the European Union (EU), every year approximately 7% of the national health budget is spent on the obesity-linked diseases.36 In England alone, an estimated £5.1 billion was spent by health services on overweight and obesity-related ill-health in 2014/15.64 As an increased proportion of the population lives with obesity, an increased proportion of national healthcare expenditure needs to be spent on the prevention and treatment of obesity and obesity-related health problems.
 Focusing prevention and treatment programmes on children could therefore prevent the development of obesity-related diseases and the accompanied costs.65

 Prevention and treatment

 Due to its multifactorial nature, prevention and treatment of childhood obesity are more likely to be effective with a multidisciplinary and a multi-actor approach.13,24,57,66

 Prevention programmes can target an individual’s behaviour, but in the case of childhood obesity, a wider focus that also includes parents, primary care givers, teachers, decision makers, businesses, and the wider community, is needed.8,57 All these actors can help children to develop a healthy lifestyle with healthy eating and activity habits - either by being a role model or by providing a supportive environment.52,67 Small changes that are realistic and achievable are recommended for long-term success.